Rubinder25/AutoCLI/README.md

-# Simple CLI
+# Node Simple CLI

 Utility to create command-line programs.

+> This utility is built with typescript type safety in mind and has an interactive mode

 ## Install